destructo570/neko-serverless-blogging-website/README.md

-# ✒️ Kumo - Serverless blog website
+# ✒️ Neko - Serverless blog website

 Serverless blogging website with notion like editor.
 Made with Cloudflare workers, Hono and NextJs.